-The 3 series illustrated above,and picked at random,are ....
+The 3 randomly chosen series illustrated above are ....

 Colourful,yes.

-But the poor little chap must've known he had limited career prospects when he was so obviously typecast by his headgear,and the fact they chose to dress him like Timmy Mallet.
+But the poor little chap must've known he had limited career prospects when he was so obviously typecast by his hat, and the fact they chose to dress him like Timmy Mallet.

 Below is the 2 page Herbs story ....